spacetelescope/hstcal/README.md

-can HST data be processed using the C code directly via the C executables, but the pipelines can also be run by using a high-level Python interface (via [subprocess](https://docs.python.org/3/library/subprocess.html)) that serves as thin wrappers for the C executables.
+can HST data be processed using the C code directly via the C executables, but the pipelines can also be run by using a high-level Python interface (via [subprocess](https://docs.python.org/3/library/subprocess.html)) that serves as thin wrappers for the C executables, which are availble as part of the `xxxtools` Python packages mentioned below.

 ## Install using Conda (Complete Calibration Environment)